-• By their nature, networks are standardized to encourage intercommunication.
+By their nature, networks are standardized to encourage intercommunication.
 As a result of this, link aggregation (bonding) is available on Wikipedia as a standard term.
-If you want to learn more about how it works, please visit the longer explanation on Wikipedia at this URL: https://en.wikipedia.org/wiki/Link_aggregation
+If you want to learn more about how it works, please visit the longer explanation on Wikipedia at http://en.wikipedia.org/wiki/Link aggregation.

-Checking the pg_stat_activity view
+Checking the pg\stat\activity view

 Another source of valuable troubleshooting information is PostgreSQL itself.
 There are numerous views, tables, and functions dedicated to tracking and reporting various statistics and operating statuses for each hosted database.
-Principal among these is the pg_stat_activity view.
+Principal among these is the pg\stat\activity view.

 This view tells us what every database client is doing, where it is connected from, which user account it is operating under, and other important values.
-When administering a highly-available database, we must either have iron control over what executes in the database or the ability to quickly and easily assess its execution state.
+When administering a highly available database, we must either have an iron control over what executes in the database or the ability to quickly and easily assess its execution state.
 Besides using this data to track suspicious activity, we can also cancel long-running queries or Cartesian Products, or simply examine the connection turnover.